Niranchana44/Lung_infection/README.md

 - Mitigated overfitting using **L2 regularization**, **Dropout**, and **Early Stopping** with validation monitoring to restore the best weights.
 - Compiled the model with **Categorical Crossentropy** loss and the **RMSprop** optimizer for stable optimization.

+### Key challenge faced
+-  Limited dataset caused the model to overfit.

 ## **Models Experimented**